hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 * Update Failed with error message "Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overridden via single_controller setting - See README.rst"

-**Solutions:**
+**Solution:**

-* Run the pre-flight_check.yml playbook.
+1. Run the pre-flight_check.yml playbook.
 It will atempt to restart MySQL on each node in the "Ensuring MySQL is running -" step.
 If that step succeeeds, you should be able to re-run the playbook and not encounter "Node appears to be last node in a cluster" error.

-* If the pre-flight_check fails to restart MySQL, you will need to consult the MySQL logs (/var/log/mysql/error.log) to determine why the other nodes are not restarting.
+	If the pre-flight_check fails to restart MySQL, you will need to consult the MySQL logs (/var/log/mysql/error.log) to determine why the other nodes are not restarting.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>